-We include 3-star in our Sea Paddler Training.
+We include 3-star skills in our Sea Paddler Training.

 We also include the certified safety course “Foundation Safety and Rescue Training” and introduce concepts from “Coastal Navigation and Tidal Planning”.

 Is an award for leaders who have developed extensive kayaking skills plus the experience to lead a group of kayakers in moderately exposed areas, such as the islands in the Loreto National Marine Park.
-Non-guides who want a seek level of personal kayaking skill also learn a lot from the challenge of taking the 4-star training or assessment.
-“Foundadation Safety & Rescue Training” and “Coastal Navigation & Tidal Planning” are both prerequisites for the test.
+Non-guides who want a seek level of personal kayaking skill also learn a lot from the challenge of taking the sea leader training.

 We include 4-star in our Sea Leader Training.

-We also include the certified safety course “Foundation Safety and Rescue Training” and “Coastal Navigation and Tidal Planning” which are prerequisites for the Sea Leader Assessment.
+We also include the certified safety courses “Foundation Safety and Rescue Training” and “Coastal Navigation and Tidal Planning” which are prerequisites for the Sea Leader Assessment.